-If you're looking to build a strong employer brand and assemble a workforce that will drive your organisation to new levels of profitability and success, you need to focus on diversity and inclusion.
+Suppose you're looking to build a strong employer brand and assemble a workforce that will drive your organisation to new levels of profitability and success.
+In that case, you need to focus on diversity and inclusion.

-If you're keen to move forward in your diversity journey but you're not sure how to take the next steps, we can offer the insights and expertise you need to optimise your hiring and engage with a wide range of candidates.
+If you're keen to move forward in your diversity journey but are unsure how to take the following steps, we can offer the insights and expertise you need to optimise your hiring and engage with a wide range of candidates.

-In a Boston Consulting Group (BCG) study involving more than 1,700 companies in eight countries, organisations that had above-average diversity at management level reported innovation revenue that was 19 percentage points higher than that of firms with less-diverse management teams.
-Innovation revenue was measured on the basis of income generated from new products and services launched in the three years leading up to the survey.
+In a Boston Consulting Group (BCG) study involving more than 1,700 companies in eight countries, organisations with above-average diversity at the management level reported innovation revenue that was 19 percentage points higher than that of firms with less-diverse management teams.
+Innovation revenue was measured based on income from new products and services launched in the three years following the survey.

 attracting and retaining talent

 Business success or failure depends on many factors, but one of the most important is your people.
-If you have a talented workforce that's dedicated to helping the company succeed, you can feel confident that you're in the best possible position to overcome obstacles and identify avenues for future growth.
+Suppose you have a talented workforce dedicated to helping the company succeed.
+In that case, you can feel confident that you're in the best possible position to overcome obstacles and identify avenues for future growth.
 But acquiring the talent you need will become increasingly difficult if you're not committed to diversity.

-Four out of five workers (80%) have said inclusion is a key factor for them when they're choosing an employer, according to research by Deloitte, while 72% would consider leaving an organisation for a more inclusive one.
+Four out of five workers (80%) have said inclusion is a crucial factor when choosing an employer, according to research by Deloitte.
+In contrast, 72% would consider leaving an organisation for a more inclusive one.

 staying relevant and competitive